 Welriet NPC – A Non-Profit Company with voluntary contributory membership.
 In order to fulfil its mandate, the CPSF requires equipment (e.g. bullet proof vests and lights for the patrollers, as well as radio equipment, furniture, etc.) and funds (for e.g. office rental, radio licensing, telephone accounts, etc.).
 The purpose of the NPC is to act as an enabler for the CPSF, by providing financial and logistical support.
 Without this support, the CPSF will not be able to function effectively.

-Our Joint Operations Centre (JOC) is presently situated in room C102 of the The Park Shopping Centre on the corner of Barnard Street and Delmas Road.
-The JOC is manned 24/7 by community volunteers, during normal working hours and after hours where members are on stand-by.
+Our Joint Operations Centre (JOC) is presently situated in room C104b of the The Park Shopping Centre on the corner of Barnard Street and Delmas Road and is manned between 08h00 and 14h00.
+The JOC (Which is portable) is manned 24/7 by community volunteers, during normal working hours and after hours where members are on stand-by.
 The JOC Duty officer has communication with the SAPS and other relevant role players and is able to communicate with most emergency services in the area.
 Volunteers are given the necessary training required to man the post.